qradiolink/qradiolink/README.md

 - Pulseaudio (native Alsa support is not fully implemented)
 - Gnuradio >= 3.7.10 built with OsmoSDR and UHD support
 - Boost
-- libgnuradio-osmosdr built with UHD or HackRF, BladeRF support
+- libgnuradio-osmosdr built with UHD, RTL-SDR, SoapySDR or HackRF support
 - libgsm, libprotobuf, libopus, libpulse-simple, libpulse, libasound, libcodec2, libsqlite3, libjpeg,
 - protoc compiler for development work only (libprotoc 2.6.1 or greater)